DataDog/documentation/content/en/real_user_monitoring/faq/proxy_rum_data.md

       text: 'Real User Monitoring'
 ---

-The RUM SDK can be configured to send requests through a proxy.
+The Real User Monitoring (RUM) SDK can be configured to send requests through a proxy.
 Requests made still need to be forwarded to Datadog.

 ## SDK initialization